carpentries-incubator/julia-novice/_episodes/03-types.md

 {: .error}

 > ## Caveat: redefining `struct`s
-> In julia it is not very easy to redefine `struct`s.
+> In Julia it is not very easy to redefine `struct`s.
 > It is necessary to restart the REPL to define the new definition of `Trebuchet`
 > or take a different name.
 {: .callout}